ryhazerus/EnergyDashboardWebDisplay/README.md

 - [x] Nothing is currently working but everything is there
 - [x] Meters for Energy and Gas are included
 - [x] Local db for graphing daily usage is available
-- [ ] Meter for water is included
+- [x] Meter for water is included
+- [x] Configurable tariffs for gas prices
-- [ ] Configurable tariffs for gas/energy prices
+- [x] Configurable tariffs for energy prices
 - [ ] Configurable Meters for users
 - [ ] Export data is available for users